marcio199226/ytd/README.md

 Dekstop app for downloading audio tracks from youtube built with wails & angular

 ## Main features:
+- check for updates & app update
+- clipboard watch (once yt link is copied it will be automatically downloaded, **can be disabled**)
+- run in bg on close (run app in bg even if you closed app window)
+- convert webm files to mp3
+- in app player for single tracks and playlists (for now only for offline created playlists)
+- clean and simple UI (I hope ;))
+- create offline playlist
+  - playback playlist
+  - add/remove tracks
+  - export to any external devices (pen drive , external hd etc...) or any folder
+- Made with :green_heart: with golang & angular in my spare time
+-
 ## Screenshots

 ## Build from sources